Corporate Governance Initiative

 Yearly Evaluation of the Effectiveness of Meetings of the Board of Directors

 In order to improve the effectiveness of the Board of Directors, since fiscal 2015 we have been conducting non-anonymous self-evaluation surveys regarding the effectiveness of the previous fiscal year's Board of Directors meetings to discuss goals and problems of the Board of Directors and enhance governance.
 Based on the results of these surveys, we implemented the below measures to improve effectiveness.

 Concrete measures implemented

 - 1Reviewing discussion criteria, including the provision of items for reporting

-- 2Delegating authority to the Committee of Corporate Officers
+- 2Delegating authority to the Meeting of Executive Officers

 - 3Investigating how to conduct effective discussion at the Board of Directors meetings